 How to go scuba diving in Menjangan Island?

-The next day, we left Pemuteran with the van of our dive centre at 8.15am, to go to the Jetty of Labuhan Lalang only 15 minutes away.
-This is where you instructors and Divemaster will pay the entrance fees of the National Park and the local boat to take you to Menjangan for the day (all included in the price of the dive trip).
-Just another 15-20 minutes of boat is necessary to approach your first dive site.
-After lunch on the beach, prepared by the dive centre, you can head for your second dive.
-Nice and easy for a day in paradise!
+The next day, I left Pemuteran with the van of the dive centre at 8.15 am, to go to Labuhan Lalang Jetty only 15 minutes away.
+This is where instructors and divemasters pay the entrance fees of the National Park and the boat ride to Menjangan for the day (everything is included in the price of the dives).

 Where to stay near Menjangan Island?

 Pemuteran is 4 hours driving away from the south of Bali via a road at 1500m of altitude.
 So if you want to go back to the south on the same day, it means you have to leave at 6.00 am to be there at 10.00 am.
 Then, because you cannot go in altitude, you need to take the south coast road via Medewi, which takes more than 6 hours!
 No, you do not want to do that, I recommend staying in Pemuteran!

 There is a luxury resort right in West Bali National Park, but it is not for all the budgets.
 Lovina is further away and is by far more touristy because of its horrible dolphin harassing tours.
 The best option is the charming and quiet village of Pemuteran.